MIM-104 Patriot: Upgrades

-The Patriot battalion
+Patriot battalion

 In the U.S. Army, the Patriot System is designed around the battalion echelon.
-A Patriot battalion consists of a headquarters battery, which includes the Patriot ICC and its operators), a maintenance company, and between four and six "line batteries", which are the actual launching batteries that employ the Patriot systems.
+A Patriot battalion consists of a headquarters battery, which includes the Patriot ICC and its operators, a maintenance company, and between four and six "line batteries," which are the actual launching batteries that employ the Patriot systems.
 Each line battery consists of (nominally) six launchers and three or four platoons: Fire Control platoon, Launcher platoon, and a Headquarters/Maintenance platoon - either a single platoon or separated into two separate units, at the battery commander's discretion.

-The Fire Control platoon is responsible for operating and maintaining the "big 4", radar, the engagement control station, the antenna mast group, and the electric power plant.
+The Fire Control platoon is responsible for operating and maintaining the "big 4," radar, the engagement control station, the antenna mast group, and the electric power plant.
 The launcher platoon operates and maintains the launchers.
 The Headquarters/Maintenance platoon(s) provide the battery with maintenance support and a headquarters section.
 The Patriot line battery is commanded by a captain and usually consists of between 70 and 90 soldiers.
 The Patriot battalion is commanded by a lieutenant colonel and can include as many as 600 soldiers.

 Once deployed, the system requires a crew of only three individuals to operate.
 The Tactical Control Officer (TCO), usually a lieutenant, is responsible for the operation of the system.
 The TCO is assisted by the Tactical Control Assistant (TCA).
 Communications are handled by the third crewmember, the communications system specialist.
 A "hot-crew" composed of an NCOIC (usually a Sergeant) and one or more additional launcher crew members is on-hand to repair or refuel launching stations.
 A reload crew is on standby to replace spent canisters after missiles are launched.
 The ICC crew is similar to the ECS crew at the battery level, except its operators are designated as the Tactical Director (TD) and the Tactical Director Assistant (TDA).

 Patriot battalions prefer to operate in a centralized fashion, with the ICC controlling the launches of all of its subordinate launching batteries through the secure UHF PADIL communications network.

 The dismounted Patriot ICC (D-PICC) is a set of equipment which is composed of the same hardware as that at battalion level, but which distributes command and control over the launching batteries, which allows the batteries to disperse over a wider geographic area, with no loss of command and control.
 D-PICC is deploying to Pacific Command first.

+U.S. Army Patriot battalions have been heavily deployed, and for years maintained the highest operational tempo across any units in the service with the longest deployments.

 Operation

+Engaging a single aircraft

 Following is the process a PAC-2 firing battery uses to engage a single target (an aircraft) with a single missile: